What is a USP and why is it important to your school?September 25, 2019

-The great thing about defining your school USP is that you can really think outside the box.
-For some schools, a USP could be able the tangible offerings like; an Olympic size swimming pool, a state of the art performing arts theatre, or the latest technology and virtual reality equipment.
+The great thing about defining your school’s USP is that you can really think outside the box.
+For some schools, a USP might be tangible offerings like an Olympic-size swimming pool, a state of the art performing arts theatre, or the latest technology and virtual reality equipment.

-Let’s take a look at some examples to get you feeling inspired.
+Here are some examples to get you feeling inspired.

 Ormiston College: Technology